How to Become a Counselor in Oklahoma

 Average Counselor Salary in Oklahoma

-Oklahoma counselors can expect to earn the following average hourly wages and average annual wages, according to May 2021 data from the U.S. Bureau of Labor Statistics:
+Oklahoma counselors can expect to earn the following median annual wages, according to May 2024 data from the U.S. Bureau of Labor Statistics’ Occupational Employment and Wage Statistics (OEWS) Maps

 Rehabilitation Counselors